Strengthening crime prevention

 Biometric data means personal data that result from technical processing, such as facial images and fingerprints, and allow the unique identification of a person.
 The proposed amendments would apply to the biometric data stored in the passport register and the identity card register of the police, and to the biometric data of foreign nationals stored in the registers of the police and the Finnish Immigration Service.

 The proposed amendments would improve the possibilities of criminal investigation authorities to identify both suspected offenders and victims of crime.
 Fingerprint data and automated facial recognition are more reliable ways of identifying a person than other methods.
+The amendments would also strengthen the possibilities to prevent serious crimes and to intervene in situations that pose a significant danger to someone’s life, health or liberty.

 Project status and next steps

 The proposal to amend the regulation on biometric data is circulated for comments between 30 January 2025 and 17 March 2025.
-The government proposal is due to be submitted in August 2025.
+The Government submitted the proposal to Parliament on 25 September.